Pack3tL0ss/ConsolePi/README.md

 ### Custom overrides
 ConsolePi configures a number of system files elsewhere on the system.
 If there is a need to create a custom one-off it's possible to do so simply by creating a file with the same name in /etc/ConsolePi/src/overrides/ directory.
 For example:  ConsolePi configures rfcomm.service to enable bluetooth connections.
 During upgrade that file is compared to the src template/file, if there are differences the original is backed up to /etc/ConsolePi/bak and the src template/file is used.
 If a file with the name rfcomm.service exists in the override directory (this can be an empty file, it just has to exist), the upgrade process will just skip it.
 It's then up to the user to manage the contents of the overriden system file.

-> Note: The override process should have nearly 100% coverage, but that still needs to be verified (feature was just added).
+> Note: The override process should have nearly 100% coverage, but that still needs to be verified.
 It's best to backup any customizations to system files involved in ConsolePi functionality.

 # Tested Hardware / Software